kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

-We can also visualize gene expression on this joint graph embedding:
+We can also visualize gene expression on this joint graph embedding, again using "GMZK" as an example:

 ``` r
 con$plotGraph(gene='GZMK', title='GZMK expression')